16 days from Helsinki to Oslo

 Stop in the picturesque university town of Oulu, situated on the Bothnian Bay.
 Then, follow the shoreline as far as Kemi before heading inland to Rovaniemi.
 (B)Day 4 ROVANIEMI.

 Continue your unforgettable journey south along the stunning shoreline of Norway.
 The road meanders along Kvaenangenfjord and Lyngenfjord.
 You are now in the Troms Province, still north of the Arctic Circle but with a climate mild enough to allow very successful farming.
-Hear about fierce World War II battles as you approach Narvik, rebuilt after near-total destruction.
 (B,D)Day 9 NARVIK–TYSFJORD FERRY CROSSING–MO I RANA.

 On the agenda today: picture stop in Mosjøen; spectacular LAKSFORSEN WATERFALL; the forests and rivers of the Namdalen Valley; and vistas of Trondheimsfjord, the World War II hideout of the German battleship Tirpitz.
-(B)Day 12 TRONDHEIM–GEIRANGER AREA.
+(B)Day 11 TRONDHEIM.

-Leave Norway’s third-largest city, also known as the “Gateway to the North,” this morning.
-Travel via the spectacular Atlantic Road from Christiansund to Molde to reach the Geiranger area.
+Leave Trondheim, also known as the “Gateway to the North,” this morning.
+Travel via the spectacular Atlantic Road from Christiansund to Molde to reach the majestic Geiranger area.
 (B,D)Day 13 GEIRANGER AREA.

-Enjoy the sites of this enchanting fjord area on your own or join the optional Geirangerfjord cruise.
+Enjoy this enchanting fjord area on your own or join the optional Geirangerfjord cruise.
 (B,D)Day 14 GEIRANGER AREA–LOM–LILLEHAMMER.

 Today, travel to Lom.
-Take pictures of the wooden stave churches before heading toward the famous winter sport resort, Lillehammer, host of the 1994 Winter Olympics.
+Take pictures of the wooden stave church before heading toward the famous winter sport resort, Lillehammer, host city of the 1994 Winter Olympics.
 (B)Day 15 LILLEHAMMER–OSLO.

 After arrival in Oslo, enjoy vistas of Akerhus Castle, the 14th-century fortress guarding the harbor, a highlight on the guided included tour that features the soaring CITY HALL, National Theater, Parliament, Royal Palace, Broadcasting House, and Gustav Vigeland’s stark sculptures of people and animals in FROGNER PARK.
 (B)Day 16 OSLO.